 Social media has had a profound effect on public relations, creating new opportunities and challenges for brands.
-Social media allows brands and consumers to engage across a variety of channels in real-time, which has led to an increased demand for brands to address consumer inquiries quickly and effectively.
+It allows brands and consumers to engage across a variety of channels in real-time, which has led to an increased demand for brands to address consumer inquiries quickly and effectively.
 Social media has also led to the emergence of powerful digital influencers for brands to reach out to and work with.

-Social media has given ordinary people outlets to share content and voice their opinions.
+Social has given ordinary people outlets to share content and voice their opinions.
 This has broadened the definition of journalism, creating powerful influencers for brands and public relations professionals to collaborate with.
 In addition to pitching traditional media outlets and reporters, brands now search for these key influencers to promote their products and services to target audiences.
 Social media has created more contacts for brands to work with, including bloggers, vloggers, contributors, experts, and spokespeople.
 Brands that have collaborated with these influencers in creative ways have developed meaningful relationships with these contacts and created impactful campaigns.

 Social media has given brands and consumers new, exciting outlets to communicate and share information.
 These channels are constantly evolving, challenging brands to adapt quickly and create compelling content to reach target markets across a variety of mediums.
 Brands that recognize the power of these channels and invest time and energy to stay ahead of social media trends and developments have emerged as industry leaders, bringing value to their overall brand and creating loyalty customers.